ebi-gdp/igs4eu-platform/README.md

 ***IMPORTANT***:
 After releasing the project, check tag on [igs4eu-platform](https://github.com/ebi-gdp/igs4eu-platform/tags).
 You should see the tag you have just released.
 This repository is synced with Gitlab, navigate to Gitlab instance [igs4eu-platform-gitlab](https://gitlab.ebi.ac.uk/gdp/igs4eu-platform).
-Further steps to build, containerize & deploy have been mentioned on [Confluence](https://www.ebi.ac.uk/seqdb/confluence/display/GDP/Genetic+Scoring+Platform+Deployment+Guide).

 ### Deployments - 2 options
 #### 1. Gitlab CI/CD
-Gitlab setup requires to be detailed document, same can be found at
+Gitlab setup detailed document can be found at [Deploy using Gitlab](https://www.ebi.ac.uk/seqdb/confluence/x/c5NEE)

 #### 2. Helm charts without CI/CD
 Microservices can be deployed in 2 ways via CI/CD using `gitlab` or individually using `helm` charts; `gitlab` also uses `helm` charts.
 Use `gitlab` for deployments, it's preferred way.
 Use direct `helm` command in case only individual services are to be deployed e.g. for testing code on deployment. `helm` charts scripts are defined under `deployments` directory for each module.